Quantum-Optics-LKB/NLSE/paper/paper.md

 - [`py-fmas`](https://github.com/omelchert/py-fmas) for 1D NLSE in optical fibers, with a split-step method (currently unmaintained).

 With our project, we bring similar performance to C++ and Julia implementations, while striving for accessibility and maintainability by using Python.
-Using an easy to extend object-oriented classes, users can readily input experimental parameters to quickly model real setups.
+Using easy to extend object-oriented classes, users can readily input experimental parameters to quickly model real setups.

 # Functionality